-Welcome to IYG's Trans* Resources!
+Welcome to IYG's Trans Resources!
 If you are a youth who is questioning your gender identity, you are not alone!
-Questioning one's gender or sexual orientation is a normal part of growing up, but just because it's normal doesn't mean that it's easy!
-There are several local and national resources available to help offer you support and provide you with important services.
+Questioning one's gender or sexual orientation is a normal part of life, but just because it's normal doesn't mean that it's easy!

 There is not one way or a right way to be a girl/woman, boy/man, transgender FTM or MTF, or gender variant.
 Only you can know for yourself what label, if any, describes you and only you can know the best way to express your gender identity.
 For the purposes of this website, trans* refers to anyone who falls outside of the definition or identity of cisgender.
 A cisgender person is someone whose self-identity conforms with the gender that corresponds to their natal (biological) sex.